AmyStephen/Create.gitignore/README.md

  3. Open your browser, and navigate to the file within that site: ex. `http://localhost/site/create.php`
  4. Look for the `.gitignore.txt` file on the root of the localhost website.
  5. Rename `.gitignore.txt` to `.gitignore`
+ 6. Now, git remote to your repository, create or update your extensions and save only that work to your repository.

 ##Trouble-shooting: